folio-org/folio-keycloak/docs/keycloak-upgrade.md

 ### Dependabot PR doesn't trigger the workflows

 - Check that the PR modifies `Dockerfile` or `Dockerfile-fips`
-- Verify that the change includes `KEYCLOAK_VERSION`
+- Verify that the change updates the Keycloak base image tag (`quay.io/keycloak/keycloak`)
 - Ensure the PR author is `dependabot[bot]`

 ### Gate workflow fails even with label